msmielak/moonlit_1/README.md

 * **twilightModel** - predicted twilight illumination in lx
 * **illumination** - combined moon and twilight intensity, in lx.
 Moonlight converted to lx based on average full moon value of 0.32 lx.
 * **moonPhase** - lunar phase in numerical value - % of moon face illuminated

+It will also conveniently plot predicted values as points and moon phase as line, allowing for quick visual comparison of the two measures.